markmead/portfolio/src/content/projects/scott-sheen.md

 We've used an open source API wrapper for Alto that we've updated and are now managing through a GitHub fork.
 This API wrapper (Vebra) allows the XML to be easily converted into database records, this makes them much easier to work with in Rails, and allows easy `ActiveRecord` queries.

-The content of the site is managed with SpinaCMS, and the frontend is built with AlpineJS and TailwindCSS.
+The content of the site is managed with Spina, and the frontend is built with Alpine and Tailwind.